SummaryRead the full fact sheet

 The body can only absorb a limited amount of vitamin D at a time.
-Spending extra time in the sun will not increase vitamin D levels - but will increase your risk of skin cancer.
+Spending extra time in the sun will not increase vitamin D levels but will increase your risk of skin cancer.

-Health effects of low vitamin D
+Other sources of vitamin D include:

 Overexposure to UV is never recommended, even for people who have vitamin D deficiency.

-Vitamin D and food
+Vitamin D deficiency

 Where to get help